kallaway/100-days-of-code/log.md

 span - put several elements together

-**Thoughts** I knew many of these early HTML/CSS concepts, though not committed to memory.
+**Thoughts** Trying to get learning structure established.
+I imagine the next couple of days I'll be adjusting these logs and how I take notes for better reflection and use.

 **Link(s) to work**
 1. [bootstrap grid](https://www.freecodecamp.org/challenges/use-the-bootstrap-grid-to-put-elements-side-by-side)